knight666/portfolio/source/projects/flinq4.md

 The _FlinQ 4.0_ product was developed by [FlexPosure BV](http://www.flexposure.nl) as a security management application.
-I was brought in to work on their 3D front-end client, to
+I was brought in to work on and maintain the product's front-end client, fix bugs related to 3D rendering and UI and implement and maintain device drivers.

 ### Product description ###